 In fulfilment of its mission, FICTA respects the autonomy and independence of CAM practitioner registration bodies to:

-- ensure the full exercise of their responsibility for maintaining acceptable qualification levels, best practice standards and accountability for the regulation of their members.
+- ensure the full exercise of their responsibility for maintaining acceptable qualification levels, best practice standards and for the regulation of their members.

 - uphold the ‘fit for purpose’ principle that applies to the diversity of CAM therapies represented by FICTA and notably, the provision of accurate and comprehensive information for the public relating to the benefits and limitations of the complementary therapy practiced by their members.